ga4gh/vrs-python/README.md

 ## Installing with pip

-    pip install ga4gh.vrs[extras]
+    pip install 'ga4gh.vrs[extras]'

-The `[extras]` argument tells pip to install packages to fullfill the dependencies of the `ga4gh.vrs.extras` package.
+The `[extras]` argument tells pip to install packages to fulfill the dependencies of the `ga4gh.vrs.extras` package.

 ## Installing dependencies for ga4gh.vrs.extras

 The `ga4gh.vrs.extras` modules are not part of the VR spec per se.
 They are bundled with ga4gh.vrs for development and installation convenience.
-These modules depend directly and indrectly on external data sources of sequences, transcripts, and genome-transcript alignments.
+These modules depend directly and indirectly on external data sources of sequences, transcripts, and genome-transcript alignments.
 This section recommends one way to install the biocommons tools that provide these data.